ROCm/aomp/examples/README.md

 ```
 If no LLVM installation is found, all Compile examples will fail.
 Therefore, it is recommended that users of these examples preset `LLVM_INSTALL_DIR`
-to demo or test a compiler other than the last installed ROCm compiler
+to use a compiler other than the last installed ROCm compiler typically
 found at /opt/rocm/lib/llvm.

 The include-file then searches for an active GPU to set `LLVM_GPU_ARCH`
 (e.g. gfx90a, gfx940, sm_70, etc).
 Each example uses the value of `LLVM_GPU_ARCH` to instruct the compiler
-which GPU to for compilation.
+which GPU to use for compilation.
 If `LLVM_GPU_ARCH` is not preset,
 the include-file first checks for an active amdgpu kernel module.
 If there is an active amdgpu kernel module, the include-file calls the LLVM compiler utility
 `$(LLVM_INSTALL_DIR)/bin/amdgpu-arch` to set the value of `LLVM_GPU_ARCH`.